 For females, there are low-dose birth control pills that some have found to be effective.
 They work by lowering hormonal activity and the amount of oil produced by the body’s oil glands.

 For very severe forms of acne, a prescription drug called isotretinoin (brand name Accutane) is available.
 It can be very effective at treating severe acne and eliminating it long-term.
 However, there are many side effects and it is a fairly controversial drug.
 Some doctors will not even prescribe it as they question the safety of it.
 Read about it here.

-If you are one of the millions of people dealing with acne and you want to learn how to treat it effectively, visit our acne treatments page.
+If you are one of the millions of people dealing with acne and you want to learn how to treat it effectively, visit our home page and click the acne menu.